Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Usability

 We found the overall user experience with Gusto to be straightforward and intuitive from the employee and administrator dashboards.
 The home dashboard provides a convenient to-do list for admins, with reminders for all time-sensitive tasks and requests that require approval.
 This is also where you’ll find a personalized list of compliance, finance, taxes, hiring and other recommendations based on your company’s industry, location and size.
 Personal touches, such as the “celebrations” widget, help you remember to acknowledge employees’ milestones or send a digital birthday card signed by everyone on that employee’s team.
-We really like how easy it is to see everything going on with your team at a glance.
+We like how easy it is to see everything going on with your team at a glance.

 Gusto home dashboard